A decentralized proximal-gradient method with network independent step-sizes and separated convergence rates: Introduction

-{\bf Sublinear convergence rate of NIDS for the general case:} Under the general convexity assumption, we show that NIDS has a convergence rate of $o(1/k)$, which is slightly better than the $O(1/k)$ rate of PG-EXTRA.
+{\bf Sublinear convergence rate for the general case:} Under the general convexity assumption, we show that NIDS has a convergence rate of $o(1/k)$, which is slightly better than the $O(1/k)$ rate of PG-EXTRA.
 Because the step-size of NIDS does not depend on the network topology and is much larger than that of PG-EXTRA, NIDS can be much faster than PG-EXTRA, as shown in the numerical experiments.

+{\bf Linear convergence rate for the strongly convex case:} Let us first define ``scalability''.
+When the iterate $x^k$ of an algorithm converges to the optimal solution $x^*$ linearly, i.e., $\|x^k-x^*\|^2=O((1-1/S)^k)$ with some positive constant $S$, we say that the algorithm needs to run $O(S) \log(1/\epsilon)$ iterations to reach $\epsilon$-accuracy.
+So we call $O(S)$ the scalability of the algorithm.

-{\bf Linear convergence rate of NIDS for the strongly convex case:} For the case where the non-smooth terms are null and the functions $\{s_i\}_{i=1}^n$ are strongly convex, we show that NIDS achieves a linear convergence rate whose dependencies on the functions $\{s_i\}_{i=1}^n$ and the network topology are decoupled.
+For the case where the non-smooth terms are absent and the functions $\{s_i\}_{i=1}^n$ are strongly convex, we show that NIDS achieves a linear convergence rate whose dependencies on the functions $\{s_i\}_{i=1}^n$ and the network topology are decoupled.
 To be specific, to reach $\epsilon$-accuracy, the number of iterations needed for NIDS is